 The new Katherine Heigl-Josh Duhamel comedy Life As We Know It hasn’t gotten great reviews.
 What is getting raves, however, is the couple’s house in the movie.
-So when a reader told me that the Colonial-style house from the movie is on the market in Atlanta, I knew you’d want to see it.
+So when a reader told me that the Colonial-style house from the movie is on the market in Atlanta, I knew we had to take a look!

 Life As We Know It was filmed in Atlanta, Georgia, where the story takes place.
 According to the production notes, finding the house that Holly (played by Heigl) and Messer (Duhamel) would live in while raising their friends’ baby, was key.

 The Production Designer was Maher Ahmad, who explains: “For the exterior, we settled on a Colonial style house on a very pleasant street, with a bit of a curve and a little bit of a hill, providing good angles on the house.
 Then we had to determine what we needed for the interior of the house, since we didn’t want to simply replicate what our real house offered inside.”

 The house was built in 1945 and renovated extensively in 1995.
 It has 5 bedrooms and 6 baths and is on the market in Atlanta for $1.775 million.
 From what I can tell, the interiors were all sets created on a soundstage, but they were inspired by the rooms of the real house.

 Here is the actual family room, as seen in the real estate listing.
 You can see it has similar beamed ceilings, a stone fireplace with a wood mantel (but with brick trim around the opening, which is different), and french doors leading to a sunroom: